alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

-<strong>Rating becomes width of background-color of stars.
-When I set color: transparent and background-clip: text for html stars, background image paints stars.
-And a little bit low opacity black with that has angle for seeing stars better  </strong>
+<strong>Rating becomes the width of background-color of stars.
+When I set color: transparent and background-clip: text for HTML stars, background image paints stars.
+And a little bit low opacity black stays around stars that have an angle for seeing stars better.  </strong>

 &nbsp;